Sveppi/hbv202g-ass10/README.md

 ## Building

 Maven:
 - `mvn compile` compiles all implementation classes.
 - `mvn test` runs all test cases (i.e. all classes with a name that either starts with `Test` or ends with `Test`, `Tests`, or `TestCase`).
 As long as you have not finished implementing all packages, it is better to use the IDE to run individual test cases or package-level test suites.

+## Running

+Maven:
+- `mvn exec:java` runs the main method in the CompositeMain class, executing a preprogrammed mathematical problem.

+## Notes

+Documentation for all classes, methods and tests generated with GitHub Copilot.